9. Kernel tuning — [tune] and the per-app tune sidecar

 At compile time exactly one winner is stamped onto gemm:

-• the manifest entry for gemm when one exists (this box has been tuned),
+• the sidecar entry for gemm when one exists (this app has been tuned on this box, and the sidecar is not stale),

 • else the fallback= permutation (a generic per-ISA default),